 Bluntly, all fish eggs are not created equal.
 Only sturgeon fish eggs are recognized as “true” caviar.
 While the roe of other fish (such as salmon, trout, and flying fish) can be harvested for human consumption, brands selling non-sturgeon fish legally must be labeled accordingly.

-In this way, a tin containing salmon roe must-read “salmon roe” or “salmon caviar” and can not be labeled just “caviar.”
+In this way, a tin containing salmon roe must read “salmon roe” or “salmon caviar” and can not be labeled just “caviar.”
 This means the red, salmon-based caviar atop your salmon roll at the local sushi joint is not caviar at all.
-This is no small matter as the imitators are only a taste shadow of the real thing.
+This is no small matter as the imitators are only a taste shadow of the real thing's delicious offerings.

 You may wonder why classifying caviar is important.
-As consumption increases, sturgeon species everywhere are threatened by overfishing, pollution, and habitat destruction.
+As consumption increases, sturgeon species everywhere are threatened by overfishing, pollution, and natural habitat destruction.
 In addition to simple scarcity, female sturgeons require several years to reach maturity and begin producing eggs.
 That means that production capacity is limited by the sturgeon natural lifecycle.
 Decades of fishing have made high-quality caviar hard to find

 Habitat and lifecycle restrictions do not pose the same problem in other fish species.
 This pushes the market to a number of “caviar” alternatives.
 Nevertheless, because of quality and taste, among other factors, distinguishing high-quality caviar from imposters is critical.